 When you do approach them, they will be quite friendly and receptive towards your approach as long as you don’t act like a creep.

-In my opinion, I found the girls fashion sense here a lot better then other parts of Vietnam.
+In my opinion, I found the girl’s fashion sense here a lot better than other parts of Vietnam.
 Expect to see a lot of skin!

 Hanoi is the capital of Vietnam and is situated in Northern Vietnam.
 Unlike the blistering hot heat in the south, the north experiences 4 seasons from spring to winter.

-In winter time, expect temperatures to drop down to close to single digits.
-If your from countries that experience cold harsh winters like Canada or Russia, then winters in Hanoi will feel like a Tuesday.
+In wintertime, expect temperatures to drop down to close to single digits.
+If you’re from countries that experience cold harsh winters like Canada or Russia, then winters in Hanoi will feel like a Tuesday.
 But for the rest of you guys, prepare to freeze your ass off.

 Central heating is none existent in the capital and buildings are often poorly insulated.